-- applied knowledge and an understanding of and the ability to correctly and contextually apply terminology of the relevant concepts, guidelines and principles applicable to mental health emergencies without psychosis in a community or a hospital setting and an understanding of the relationships amongst other disciplines; - applied knowledge of contested assumptions regarding mental healthcare issues (culture-orientated/religious-orientated assumptions and interventions), critical assessments of that knowledge and explanations; - the ability to select, evaluate and skilfully apply relevant and appropriate nursing interventions and scientific methods within the scope of practice to maintain mental health and offer solutions related to long-term health problems; - the ability to identify, analyse and critically reflect on and address complex, hypothetical long-term mental healthcare issues and apply practical and appropriate solutions within the accepted ethical-legal framework and scope of practice; - the ability to select, evaluate and apply a range of different but appropriate therapeutic skills and scientific methods of enquiry to reflect on and address complex problems and contribute to a positive change in practice; - applied knowledge of and engagement in mental healthcare nursing and a critical understanding and application of nursing skills accompanied with a professional attitude to provide quality mental healthcare nursing to intellectually disabled individuals and chronic, long-term mental health disorders in a community or a hospital setting. - the ability to critically investigate multitude sources of knowledge; - accurate and coherent written and verbal communication of information reflected in tasks/assignments/reports with an understanding of and respect for intellectual property conventions, copyright, rules of plagiarism and the rights of mental healthcare users (confidentiality, anonymity) regarding issues pertaining to intellectually disabled individuals, acute and chronic mental disorders within the scope of practice and the ethical-legal framework and presenting the results to different audiences; - the ability to function as individuals and members of a multi-professional health team, accept responsibility for their own life-long learning and professional development, to accept accountability for their own acts and omissions, taking co-responsibility for task outcomes of a group in their quest for promoting and maintaining the mental health of individuals, families and communities; - the ability to critically assess their own and other's ethical and professional conduct within a diverse cultural and social environment and to initiate change in conduct when necessary.
+- community or a hospital setting and an understanding of the relationships amongst other disciplines; applied knowledge of contested assumptions regarding mental healthcare issues (culture-orientated/religious-orientated assumptions and interventions), critical assessments of that knowledge and explanations; - the ability to select, evaluate and skilfully apply relevant and appropriate nursing interventions and scientific methods within the scope of practice to maintain mental health and offer solutions related to long-term health problems; - the ability to identify, analyse and critically reflect on and address complex, hypothetical long-term mental healthcare issues and apply practical and appropriate solutions within the accepted ethical-legal framework and scope of practice; - the ability to select, evaluate and apply a range of different but appropriate therapeutic skills and scientific methods of enquiry to reflect on and address complex problems and contribute to a positive change in practice; - applied knowledge of and engagement in mental healthcare nursing and a critical understanding and application of nursing skills accompanied with a professional attitude to provide quality mental healthcare nursing to intellectually disabled individuals and chronic, long-term mental health disorders in a community or a hospital setting. - the ability to critically investigate multitude sources of knowledge; - accurate and coherent written and verbal communication of information reflected in tasks/assignments/reports with an understanding of and respect for intellectual property conventions, copyright, rules of plagiarism and the rights of mental healthcare users (confidentiality, anonymity) regarding issues pertaining to intellectually disabled individuals, acute and chronic mental disorders within the scope of practice and the ethical-legal framework and presenting the results to different audiences; - the ability to function as individuals and members of a multi-professional health team, accept responsibility for their own life-long learning and professional development, to accept accountability for their own acts and omissions, taking co-responsibility for task outcomes of a group in their quest for promoting and maintaining the mental health of individuals, families and communities;

+• the ability to critically assess their own and other's ethical and professional conduct within a diverse cultural and social environment and to initiate change in conduct when necessary.